Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: CONCLUSION

 \section{CONCLUSION}

-We reported the recent giant outburst of the X-ray pulsar A 0535+262 which reached a record value of nearly 12.5 Crab.
-We have summarized the result of the evolution of the timing and spectral properties of the source during the outburst using multi-wavelength observations.
-The pulse profile showed a highly variable nature and a strong energy dependence has also been established.
-The significant energy dependence of the pulse profile has been observed and evolution in the pulse profile was observed near CRSF.
-A significant variation of pulsed fraction and pulse profile was observed near to the cyclotron line energy due to the change in scattering cross-section.
-The pulse frequency also changed throughout the outburst with a rate of $1.4\times10^{-11}$ Hz s$^{-1}$, which was comparable to the Fermi/GBM.
-The spectral state of the source evolved with the outburst and from the hardness intensity diagram, a \textit q like feature was detected.
-The energy spectrum has been well described with an absorbed cut-off power law, a blackbody emission component, and a Gaussian component of the iron emission line.
-One of the important outcomes of this study is the detection of variable cyclotron line with luminosity and the corresponding magnetic field was estimated to be $\sim4.9\times10^{12}$ G. The relationship between cyclotron line parameters and luminosity has been used to investigate how accretion geometry changes with the change of the accretion rate.
-We found that the source showed a negative correlation between luminosity and the line energy at the super-critical regime.
-The critical luminosity for the pulsar A 0535+262 was $\sim$6 $\times$ 10$^{37}$ erg s$^{-1}$.
+We reported the recent giant outburst of the X-ray pulsar 1A 0535+262 which reached a record value of nearly 12.5 Crab.
+We summarized the result of the evolution of the timing and spectral properties of the source during the outburst.
+A state transition from subcritical to supercritical regime occurred during the giant outburst.
+The state transition was also supported by the HID.
+The transition from horizontal to the diagonal branch was observed from the HID.
+We found a q-like feature in the HID during the outburst.
+The pulse profile showed a highly variable nature and a strong energy dependence was established.
+A significant variation of pulse profile and pulse fraction was observed near cyclotron line energy.
+The pulse frequency also changed during the outburst with a rate of $1.4\times10^{-11}$ Hz s$^{-1}$, which was comparable to the {\it Fermi}/GBM.
+The energy spectrum was described with an absorbed cut-off power law, a blackbody emission component, a Gaussian component of the iron emission line, and an additional cyclotron absorption feature was also included in the model.
+One of the important outcomes of this study was the detection of variable cyclotron lines with luminosity.
+The magnetic field of the pulsar was estimated to be $\simeq4.9\times10^{12}$ G corresponding to the cyclotron line energy at $\sim$ 44 keV.
+The relationship between cyclotron line parameters and luminosity is used to investigate how accretion geometry changes with the change of the accretion rate.
+We found that 1A 0535+262 showed a negative correlation between the cyclotron line energy and luminosity during the supercritical regime of the 2020 giant outburst.
+The critical luminosity for the pulsar 1A 0535+262 was estimated to be $\sim 6\times 10^{37}$ erg s$^{-1}$.
 The photon index and pulsed fraction also showed a significant variation during the state transition.
 The reversal in the correlation between the photon index with luminosity and pulsed fraction with luminosity was observed near this critical luminosity.
+The photon index was negatively correlated with X-ray flux in the horizontal branch but in the diagonal branch, the photon index was positively correlated with flux, which implied that as the flux increases, the spectrum becomes harder in the horizontal branch and softer in the diagonal branch.